implydata/druid-query-toolkit/README.md

 There are a number of use cases for this toolkit and one of the chief use cases can be found in Druid's own [web-console](https://druid.apache.org/docs/latest/operations/druid-console.html).

 Search for uses within [web-console/src](https://github.com/apache/druid/tree/master/web-console/src) for some examples.
-Specifically the [QueryView](https://github.com/apache/druid/tree/master/web-console/src/views/query-view) uses these tools a lot.
+Specifically the [query view](https://github.com/apache/druid/tree/master/web-console/src/views/workbench-view) uses these tools a lot.

 ## Parts